 The first step is to obtain a copy of your criminal history from the Kentucky State Police.
 This can be done by filling out a request form and submitting it to the state of police department.
 Once you have your criminal history, you will need to take it to the Pulaski County Clerk’s Office.
 The clerk will then review your criminal history and determine if you are eligible to have your record cleared.

 If you are eligible, the clerk will then issue you a Certificate of Eligibility.
 This certificate will allow you to petition the court to have your record expunged.
 Once you have the certificate, you will need to file a petition with the Pulaski County Circuit Court.
 The court will then review your petition and decide if it should grant your request for an expungement.

 If you are granted an expungement, your criminal record will be sealed from public view.
 This means that potential employers and landlords will not be able to see your criminal history when they perform background checks.
 It is important to note that an expungement does not completely remove your criminal record; it simply makes it inaccessible to the public.

 The difference between a criminal record and a mugshot

 When someone is arrested, a criminal record is created.
 This includes the person’s name, date of birth, physical description, address, and the crime they are accused of.
 If the person is convicted, that information is also added to the criminal record.

 A mugshot is a photo taken of a person when they are arrested.
 It includes their name and booking information.
 Mugshots are public record, which means anyone can see them.
 However, criminal records are not always public record.

 In order to get a copy of your criminal record, you must request it from the court where you were convicted or from the Pulaski County Sheriff’s Office.
-To get a copy of your mugshot, you can contact the Pulaski County Detention Center.
+To get a copy of your arrest records or your mugshot, you can contact the Pulaski County Detention Center.